 The educational unit administrator, working closely with the dean's office, is responsible for preparing a thorough and accurate dossier in a timely manner.
 The Dossier Checklist enumerates the items to be included in the dossier and the order in which those documents shall appear.
-In addition, the faculty candidate is responsible for submitting in a timely manner those documents identified in AR 2:1 Appendix II (Matrix of Dossier Contents), including the candidate's teaching portfolio (see attached Appendix I from AR 3:10).
+In addition, the faculty candidate is responsible for submitting in a timely manner those documents identified in AR 2:1 Appendix II (Matrix of Dossier Contents), including the candidate's teaching portfolio https://ofa.uky.edu/sites/default/files/2024-04/teaching-portfolio-guidelines.pdf.
 When done correctly, preparing the dossier is straightforward, since it largely consists of materials accumulated during the probationary period by the candidate and educational unit administrator.
-The educational unit administrator, in accordance with University regulations and any applicable policies in the educational unit's Rules. shall solicit written judgments from consulted individuals on matters of promotion and/or tenure.
-A candidate under review may also submit to the educational unit administrator a list of University of Kentucky faculty employees who are not members of the candidate's primary appointment unit from whom the educational unit administrator shall request letters of evaluation on behalf of the candidate.
-No evaluative letters, with of course the exception of those required from qualified unit faculty, are to be included in the dossier without the expressed written consent of the candidate (this consent, however, need not be included in the dossier but rather should be maintained in departmental records).

-I strongly encourage educational unit administrators to give a candidate the opportunity to review all materials in the dossier before the external evaluative letters are added to the dossier and the dossier is submitted to the appropriate unit faculty members for their evaluation.
+I strongly encourage educational unit administrators to give a candidate the opportunity to review all materials in the dossier before the external evaluative letters are solicited and the dossier is submitted to the appropriate unit faculty members for their evaluation.
 If there is a dispute about the inclusion or exclusion of some documents, the matter shall be referred to the appropriate college-level administrator, who shall consult with the Office for Faculty Advancement.
 It is the responsibility of the educational unit administrator and dean to ensure that no procedural errors occur in the evaluative process.